 Talk to the Parents

-We were both lucky in that both of our parents contributed towards our wedding.
+We were both lucky in that our parents contributed towards our wedding.
 This means that with our savings, it was a three-way split.
 It’s important to have the money discussion early; whilst it’s a bit uncomfortable, it’s also necessary, so that you know how much money you have to spend.
 Our parents had plenty of time to think about what they were comfortable contributing and came back to us with a figure that we were then able to work with.

 You may want to engage a wedding planner but I didn’t want this cost and Trent was available to help me organise things.
 There are also plenty of planning tips and checklists available online.
 We started planning about fourteen months out, so with plenty of time, it wasn’t that stressful to do it ourselves.
 We started by putting our total budget in a spreadsheet and listed all the items that our wedding would require and how much we thought each would cost.
 You might find some of the resources at Offbeat Bride useful.